-NOTE: A district office's location may change.
-Please call to verify the address before visiting a district office or visit the Department's Web site at www.revenue.state.pa.us for information.
-Office hours are 8:30 a.m. to 5 p.m.
+NOTE: Please call ahead to verify a district office's address and its services or visit the Department's Web site at www.revenue.state.pa.us for information.
+Taxpayer assistance hours are 9 a.m. to 12 p.m. and from 1 to 4 p.m.